pauleveritt/pauleveritt.github.io/src/docker_intro/index.rst

 virtual machine setup and running.

 Next, we have to decide what software we want in our containers.
-In Docker, containers are build using "images": collections of pre-installed software and configuration that is called during container creation.
+In Docker, containers are built using "images": collections of pre-installed software plus configuration that is called during container creation.
 Unlike other interpreters in PyCharm, you don't visit the ``Project Interpreter`` preferences to add Python packages.
 All dependencies need to be baked into the Docker image you choose.

-PyCharms doesn't manage Docker images, which makes sense, as Docker has plenty of tools for that.
-This blog post expects you to use the ``minimum/docker-django-mysite`` docker image.
+PyCharm doesn't manage Docker images, which makes sense, as Docker has plenty of tools for that.
+This blog post is based on the ``minimum/docker-django-mysite`` Docker image, which includes enough Python/Django software to run the PyCharm-generated Django starter project.
 You can fetch that onto your system with this command:

 .. code-block:: bash

     $ docker pull minimum/docker-django-mysite

-Once that image is locally available, PyCharm can make Docker interpreters for your project, as containers based on that image.
+Once that Docker image is locally available, PyCharm can make Docker interpreters for your project, as containers based on that image.

 .. note::